Holographic Fermions in Striped Phases: Conclusions

 Another relevant question is that of the behavior of the low energy excitations near the Fermi surface.
 In our holographic construction of PDW phases, spatial translations are broken spontaneously, resulting in a strongly relevant spatially modulated deformation in the IR.
 It is well known that the radial direction in the bulk plays the role of the energy scale in the dual system, and that excitations with different wavelengths are mapped to different regions of the bulk.
 Thus, the low energy behavior around the Fermi surface could be traced back to the near horizon geometry of the bulk configuration.
 We stress that the low energy physics in the spatially modulated phase due to spontaneous translational symmetry breaking will be starkly different from that in an homogeneous background or in the case with an irrelevant lattice, for which the low temperature IR geometry reduces to the homogeneous one.

-While in this paper we have restricted our attention to a free bulk fermion, it would be interesting to introduce a coupling of the fermion to various intertwined orders, considering for example a Majorana coupling~\cite{Faulkner:2009am} and dipole interaction~\cite{Edalati:2010ww,Li:2011nz}.
-By coupling the fermion to the scalar in our model it may be possible to reproduce some of the spectral weight features seen in the mean-field theory analysis of \cite{Baruch:2008}, in which arcs in momentum space were seen to shrink with the increase in the superconducting order.
-Finally, in this analysis we have considered the simple case in which the period of the spontaneously generated striped order is commensurate with the lattice spacing -- corresponding to a single length scale in the system.
-One could generalize the present study to the incommensurate case -- in which the periods describe independent physical scales -- to determine whether the incommensurability leads to novel effects.
+While in this paper we have restricted our attention to a free bulk fermion, one can couple it to various intertwined orders, considering \emph{e.g.} a Majorana coupling~\cite{Faulkner:2009am} and dipole interaction~\cite{Edalati:2010ww,Li:2011nz}.
+By coupling the fermion to the scalar in our model it may be possible to reproduce some of the spectral weight features seen in the mean-field theory analysis of~\cite{Baruch:2008}, in which arcs in momentum space shrunk with increasing superconducting order.
+Finally, in the present analysis we have limited ourselves to the low (but finite) temperature case, partially due to the limitations of our computing resources.
+Although the computation becomes more challenging, it would be interesting to construct the background geometry as $T\rightarrow 0$ and study the associated fermionic response in the extremal case, thus providing a window into the structure of the ground state.
 We leave these questions to future work.